Diamond Comb-footed

 wpe8.jpg (48715 bytes)

-The males can be seen at night wandering and searching for the female.
 In the first photo the spider is living with its young.
-The second pictures shows the typical tangle web of Black House Spider, notice the tunnel entry.
+The second pictures shows the typical tangle web of Black House Spider built under the furniture in our backyard (photos were taken on 2003).
+Notice the tunnel entry.

-The Black House Spider is known to attack Red Back Spider (1st picture) which is danger to human.
+This spider is known to bite and may cause severe effect.
+The spider attacks Red Back Spider (1st picture) which is also danger to human.

 Reference: